jason-ezenwa/jason-ezenwa/README.md

 I have a few blog posts you might be interested in checking out:

+- [The Priceless Influence of Senior Software Engineers on Junior Engineers](https://blog.stackademic.com/the-priceless-influence-of-senior-software-engineers-on-junior-engineers-c7c7cac89747) - An article that highlights the multifaceted benefits of working with senior software engineers
 - [Authentication and Authorization with JSON Web Tokens](https://medium.com/@emelieobumse100/the-definitive-guide-to-authentication-and-authorization-with-json-web-tokens-everything-you-need-5bc7795cb668) - My blog post about server-side authentication and authorization for Node.js apps using JWTs
 - [Getting Familiar with Props in React](https://medium.com/@emelieobumse100/getting-familiar-with-props-in-react-5abdcaae8b04) - My blog post that explains what 'props' are, and how they work.
 Taking you on a journey to transform your components from static to dynamic.
 - [Implementing an Escrow-like State in Node.js: Building Trust and Security in Online Transactions](https://blog.stackademic.com/implementing-an-escrow-like-state-in-node-js-building-trust-and-security-in-online-transactions-a8058144c005) - My blog post that explains what 'escrows' are, as well as a step y step implementation of an escrow-like mechanism.